Inspection Reports for

 Findings

-The facility made a significant policy change to accept 'tips' from the resident's council for employee appreciation funds, distributing these via payroll and taxing them, without notifying the licensing agency or updating the plan of operation to explain how resident monies would be safeguarded.
-A deficiency was cited for failure to maintain an updated plan of operation including safeguards for resident cash.
+The facility made a significant policy change to accept 'tips' from the resident's council and distribute these funds via payroll with taxation, but failed to notify the licensing agency or update the plan of operation to explain how resident monies would be safeguarded.
+A deficiency was cited for not maintaining an updated plan of operation.

 Complaint Details